Covid-19 and the burning of the school’s building

-The School has nine classes, 250 students, and 18 teachers.
-Students at the school come from Syria, Iraq, Iran, Congo, Somalia, and Afghanistan.
-The school's teachers are composed entirely of women and men from the camps, refugees themselves, who choose each and every day to take responsibility and educate the future generation.
-The classrooms are divided by the native language and age.
-The students learn English, Math, mother tongue, Greek, and other skills, such as sports, art, life-skills and gardening.
-Everything is taught by teachers who speak their students’ language.
-More broadly, the School’s pedagogy is rooted in a belief that our students are best motivated and inspired by the adults who come from their own culture.
+According to the belief that the exact thing of what our students need is significant educators, who speak the language and know the culture- theschool's teachers were also composed entirely of women and men from the camps, refugees themselves, who chose each and every day to take responsibility and educate the future generation.
+The classrooms were divided by the native language and age.
+The students learned English, Math, mother tongue, Greek, and other skills, such as sports, art, life-skills and gardening.
+Everything was taught by teachers who speak their students’ language.

-Moreover, we work every day to build a common ground between the different groups and peoples that create the school community and towards the realization of the belief that this combination is possible.
 We insist on calling what we do "education of peace " and not "education for peace".
 "Education for peace" holds future potential for peace, our school is a shared and conscious fulfillment of a community-wide educational space which has an inner code of society in peace in all its fields.

 "For me the study in the school is divided into two parts – one part: honor, cooperation and friendship.
 The second part focuses on the subject we learn -English, Greek, and sports.
 I like the two parts equally!"
 (Miriam 14, Syria)

 Before the fire and the outbreak of Covid-19, there were, at any given moment, over 350 men and women from Syria, Afghanistan, Iran, Iraq, Congo and Somalia.